Richard Axel: Personal life

 Axel is married to fellow scientist and olfaction pioneer Cornelia Bargmann.
 Previously, he had been married to Ann Axel, who is a social worker at Columbia University Medical Center.
 Owing to his tall stature, Axel played basketball during high school.
+The Guardian reports that, in 2010, he attended a birthday party in Paris for Jeffrey Epstein, who had been convicted of sex offenses in 2008.
+Axel had earlier said of Epstein, "e has the ability to make connections that other minds can' make...
+He is extremely smart and probing."